gitgroch/ecom-project-1/TESTING.md

 ## Accessibility

 - I used the [Web accessibility evaluation (WAVE)](https://wave.webaim.org/) tool to check if there were any major issues with the Accessibility of website.

-# Bugs and Fix Log

-There were numerous bugs discovered and fixes applied throughout development, too many to keep track of, however below I have logged some of the more complex issues I came across that took the most time find a fix for.

-**Bug:** County and Categry fields noe passing to DB

-- **Fix:** Change model to include form choices rather from the form iteself

-**Bug** Images not passing to DB from form

-- **Fix** Add request=FILES to form views
+There are a number of improvements for future iteratiosn.